Skip to main content

 Many businesses experience significant revenue variation throughout the year.
 Retail peaks at Christmas, tourism surges in summer, construction slows in winter wet seasons, and accounting firms are busiest at tax time.
 Fixed costs continue regardless of revenue, creating cash flow pressure during quiet periods.

-Rapid Growth
+Rapid growth

 Counterintuitively, rapid growth is one of the most dangerous cash flow challenges.
 Growing businesses need to invest in inventory, staff, equipment, and capacity before the additional revenue fully materialises.
 Without careful management, fast-growing businesses can outgrow their cash reserves.

-Overinvestment in Inventory
+Overinvestment in inventory

 Tying up too much cash in stock — especially slow-moving inventory — reduces available cash for other obligations.
 Retailers and wholesalers are particularly vulnerable, especially when buying in bulk for perceived savings without considering the cash flow impact.

-Unexpected Expenses
+Unexpected expenses

 Equipment breakdowns, vehicle repairs, compliance costs, insurance claims, or economic disruptions can hit at any time.
 Without cash reserves or access to emergency funding, unexpected costs can cascade into missed payments and damaged supplier relationships.